Will I need to travel to see a specialist?

 When we asked members in China if they typically need to travel to see specialists, they replied...

 "Due to its population size and large medical system, China has a wide selection of specialists available throughout its major cities.
 Shanghai, Beijing, and Guangzhou are known for providing high-quality medical services and feature some of the best medical specialists in the country.
 Other major cities like Chongqing, Harbin, and Chengdu also have well-equipped hospitals and reputable medical practices, providing access to quality care across the country.
-Furthermore, some rural areas of China boast excellent doctors and hospitals, and are often more accessible than those in the larger cities," said another in China.
+Furthermore, some rural areas of China boast excellent doctors and hospitals, and are often more accessible than those in the larger cities," remarked another expat in China.

 Other Questions: